michaljanocko/haskell_bois/content/6/post_en.md

----
-odo: 80
-elev: "1 mi of both gliding and pure pain"
----

 - There is mud all over the room
 - We finally have a flag
 - We left way too late